-The following figure shows the elements participating in the service:
+The following figure shows the elements participating in this process:

-- The Fidesmo backend server is our highly scalable cloud-based infrastructure that prepares APDU scripts and manages connectivity towards the mobile phone.
+- The Fidesmo backend server is our highly scalable infrastructure that transforms requests into APDU scripts to be sent to the card, and manages connectivity towards the mobile phone.

 - The Fidesmo App in the mobile phone is responsible for retrieving APDUs from the server and forwarding them to the card.

-- The Payment Service Provider: gateway to the payment/banking infrastructure, it authorizes payments, submits them for settlement once the service has been delivered, and, if requested by the user, stores the payment details for future use (Fidesmo only stores a secure token).
+- The Payments Handling component is a gateway to the payment/banking infrastructure.
+It authorizes payments, submits them for settlement once the service has been delivered, and, if requested by the user, stores the payment details for future use (Fidesmo only stores a secure token).

-The Fidesmo APIs are organized in two levels:
+The Fidesmo APIs are a set of REST methods organized in two levels:

 - The Service Delivery API orchestrates a sequence of interactions between a Service Provider and a card (the “service”) as a session that is initiated from the mobile client.